Skulllady/captains_log/README.md

-# “It Is Possible To Commit No Mistakes(, Do Everything Right) And Still Lose.
+# “It Is Possible To Commit No Mistakes And Still Lose.
 That Is Not Weakness, That Is Life.” — Jean-Luc Picard

 # live-long-and-prosper